max-alletsee/stanford-lagunita-sql/readme.md

     * [Exercises](exercises/ex6_social_modification.md)
     * [Solutions without code](https://htmlpreview.github.io/?https://github.com/alletsee/stanford-lagunita-sql/blob/master/exercises/ex6_social_modifications_without_code.html)
     * [Solutions with code](https://htmlpreview.github.io/?https://github.com/alletsee/stanford-lagunita-sql/blob/master/exercises/ex6_social_modifications_with_code.html)

+### Solutions from Others

+The files in the list above are the solutions that I created myself during the course.
+As the course is quite popular, there are plenty of other solutions available on Github.
+A list of available solutions from other students can be found [here](solutions_from_others.md).

+### Data Used in the Exercises

 The **data for the movie rating exercises** consists of three tables (movie, reviewer, and rating).
 It is available as a [database](exercises/movies/data_movies.db), as [SQL code](exercises/movies/data_movies.sql) to (re-)create the database and as a [schema in HTML format](exercises/movies/data_movies.html).